Guidelines for tiles and badges

 - For apps with longer names, and because the name can wrap over two lines, make sure that your logo image and the name do not overlap.
 For example, a safe approach is to restrict your logo to about 80x80 pixels in the 100% image resource for the medium and wide tile sizes.

-- If you make the space around the logo itself transparent in your image, your app's brand color (declared in the manifest) will show through with a gradient pre-applied to it as part of the Windows 8 look.
+- If you make the space around the logo itself transparent in your image, your app's brand color (declared in the manifest) will show through with a gradient pre-applied to it.
 This tactic would be used with a logo such as the mail app tile shown earlier.

 - Don't design the default tile to include an explicit text call to launch the app, such as a tile that says "Click Me!"